-While we have travelled to over 70 countries, we still find that there are some hidden gems that other travelling families ask us about.
+While we have traveled to over 70 countries, we still find that there are some hidden gems that other traveling families ask us about.

 What did we do?
 Where did we stay?
 What fun places did we explore?
 And much more.